Demo Docs Pricing Compare Integrity Sign in Try it free

 RotationRotate anytime from the dashboard without losing history

-Core Concepts
+Core concepts

 Parent linkage

-Pass parentId in each commit to link it to the previous step.
+Pass parent_id in each commit to link it to the previous step.
 This builds a lineage graph.
 Each node stores parent_hash which chains integrity hashes together.
 Tampering at any node breaks every downstream hash.

 Trace ID

-Use traceId to group commits into one pipeline run.
-Pass the same trace ID across all agents in one execution to group them for compliance reports.
+Use trace_id to group commits into one pipeline run.
+Pass the same trace ID across all agents in one execution to group them for compliance reports and replay.

 Fork